jkrauska/tech-notes/docker-dhclient.md

 Since I'm using instances on the LAN, I want to use dhcp.
 It lets me use static records, it lets me have a central database of nodes, etc..
 (there is the added benefit in my environment of autogenerating dns records)

-Getting dhclient to work inside docker is oddly difficult.
+So here's how you do it:

-- You need to give extended privileges to this container: use **--privileged**
+- Give extended privileges to this container: use **--privileged**
 - By default every time docker starts, you get a new mac address, you can fix this using lxc hooks
   - You need to run the daemon and client in lxc mode (since docker 1)
     - Daemon: /etc/default/docker: **DOCKER_OPTS="-e lxc"**
     - Client: **docker run -e lxc** ...
-  - You need to use the **--lxc-conf="lxc.network.hwaddr=XX"** option to set the mac addr.
+  - Use the **--lxc-conf="lxc.network.hwaddr=XX"** option to set the mac addr.
-  - You have to work around app armor not wanting you to run dhclient -- **cp /sbin/dhclient /usr/sbin/dhclient** (libc error)
+  - Work around app armor not wanting you to run dhclient -- **cp /sbin/dhclient /usr/sbin/dhclient** (libc error)

 Putting it all together in to a simple run.sh script.